Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: GFlowNet-Based TM-IRS Design

 Flow conservation imposes $F_{\text{in}}(s') = \mathcal{R}(s') + F_{\text{out}}(s')$.
 From these flows, we define the forward and backward transition probabilities as

 where $T(s,a) = s'$.
 The overall normalization constant, or partition function, of the flow network is given by the sum of rewards over all terminal states:

 To train the GFlowNet, the trajectory balance (TB) loss \cite{malkin2022trajectory} is used, which considers entire trajectories from the initial to terminal states.
-For a sampled trajectory $\tau = (s_0 \to s_1 \to \dots \to s_n = x)$, the TB objective compares the forward and backward path probabilities, scaled by the estimated reward and partition function:
+For a sampled trajectory $\tau = (s_0 \to s_1 \to \dots \to s_n = x)$, the TB objective compares the forward and backward path probabilities, scaled by the reward and partition function:

-where both $P^F_{\mathbf{w}}$ and $P^B_{\mathbf{w}}$ are parametrized using deep neural networks with learnable parameters $\mathbf{w}$, and $Z_{\mathbf{w}}$ is a trainable scalar approximating the partition function.
-Minimizing this loss over sampled trajectories encourages the learned forward policy to produce samples whose marginal distribution over terminal states aligns proportionally with their rewards.
+where both $P^F_{\mathbf{w}}$ and $P^B_{\mathbf{w}}$ are parametrized using deep neural networks with learnable parameters $\mathbf{w}$, and $Z_{\mathbf{w}}$ is a trainable scalar approximating the partition function. {Minimizing this TB loss enforces consistency between the forward and backward probabilities along every trajectory, scaled by the reward of the terminal state.
+This constraint effectively requires that terminal states with larger rewards receive proportionally larger flow through the network.
+As a result, the learned forward policy is pushed to generate high-reward terminal states more frequently, while low-reward states receive little flow and are sampled rarely.
+Consequently, the induced marginal distribution over terminal states satisfies

+meaning that the GFlowNet learns to allocate sampling probability in proportion to the reward.
+In short, the TB loss teaches the model to route more probability mass toward configurations with higher reward, thereby aligning the terminal-state distribution with the desired reward distribution.}